passenger94/shoes3/shoesManual_redcarpet01.md

 a Shoes.app binding.
 Confused?
 Join the crowd.

 Each Shoes.app {} or Window {} you create in your scripts gets a different <span style="color:red">binding</span>
-so the "@@my_button in one window is a different object from a @@my_button in the other window (for example).
+so the variable "my_button" in one window is a different object from a variable "my_button" in the other window (for example).
 Different windows, different bindings for the same name.

 This isolates one window from another.
 Some consider this a `good thing`.
 It's not going to change however,  so some say `live with it` [Poking in Shoes](https://github.com/Shoes3/shoes3/wiki/Poking-in-Shoes.app) explore how to use APP[] and app but it only a starter course in a very long menu.

 For complex, multi-window Shoes apps that need to share some things and not